Parallel Computation

 If you compile and run this sample, the following would be a typical session!

-All tasks completed.
+All receivers exited.
 Program shutting down.